-DEI Leadership Lab
+DEI Leadership Lab:

-Accelerating the Work of Diversity,
+Accelerating the Work of Leadership, Inclusion

-Equity, Inclusion, Justice, and Belonging
+and Belonging

 In alignment with TABS’ strategic priorities to develop boarding school leaders and professionals and build communities of belonging, TABS looks forward to hosting a professional learning program for DEI leaders and practitioners and their collaborating school leaders at the Legacy Museum and National Memorial to Peace and Justice of the Equal Justice Initiative in Montgomery, Alabama.